 Planning for Students' Successful Transition to Postsecondary and Employment

-Legislation requires all students starting in 9th grade to have a "Plan" around 7 key elements.
-This plan will have many names but it should be looked at as a life plan that includes academic scheduling, career exploration, 21st Century Skills, community partnerships, college access, all forms of postsecondary training, and experiential learning opportunities.
-This guide provides resources around all 7 required areas, as well as some recognized strategies and partnerships that could assist with implementing this directive.
+Legislation requires all students starting in 9th grade to have a Personal Learning Plan.
+This plan should include academic scheduling, career exploration, 21st Century Skills, community partnerships, college access, all forms of postsecondary training, and experiential learning opportunities.
+This guide provides resources in all eight required areas, as well as strategies and partnerships that can help implement this directive.
 Access the Planning for Students’ Successful Transition to Postsecondary Education and Employment (120B.125) Toolkit below.

 Ready, Set, Go MN